Clach Energy Storage

 You can view it here:

 We have been advised that a full EIA is not required.
-That said, we are committed to best practice and will continue all necessary environmental and technical studies to make sure we fully understand any potential effects and address them as the project develops.
+That said, we are committed to best practice and will continue all necessary environmental and technical studies to make sure we fully understand any potential project impacts and do all we can to address them as the project develops.

 Timeline